jundalisay/superb/content/en/research/einstein/relativity/section-01.md

-+++
+---
+title: "Physical Meaning Of Geometrical Propositions"
+heading: "Section 1"
+date: 2022-04-12
+linkTitle: "EPR Paradox"
+# date: 2022-08-08
-title=  "Physical Meaning Of Geometrical Propositions" heading=  "Section 1" description=  "Our perceptions of geometrical shapes are Relative and Dynamic and Not Absolute and Static" image=  "/covers/rel.jpg" date=  2020-01-31 linkb=  "/research/einstein/relativity/" linkbtext=  "Index" linkf=  "/research/einstein/relativity/section-02" linkftext=  "section-2"
+description: "Our perceptions of geometrical shapes are Relative and Dynamic and Not Absolute and Static"
-+++
+image: "/covers/rel.jpg"
+---

 I adhered scrupulously to the precept of that brilliant theoretical physicist, L. Boltzmann.